SOUTHWEST FLYING CLUB

 7. The President, or in his absence the Vice President, or in the absence of the President and Vice President a chairman elected by the members present, shall call the meeting to order and shall act as presiding officer thereof.

-8. At the annual meeting, the members shall elect by ballot a Board of Directors as constituted by these By-Laws.
+8. At the annual meeting, the members shall elect a Board of Directors as constituted by these By-Laws.

 9. At any meeting, each member shall have only one vote on any matter voted upon.

 10. A majority vote of the members present is necessary for the adoption of any resolution and for the election of a member of the Board of Directors.

 1. The powers, business, and property of the Club shall be exercised, conducted, and controlled by a Board of Directors (hereinafter sometimes referred to as "Board")consisting of: President, Vice President, Secretary, Treasurer, Maintenance Officer, Safety Officer, Membership Officer, and Plane Captains.

 2. The Past-President shall serve as a member of the Board of Directors for a period of one year after leaving office.